Barronk99/milestone1-exclusivesuits/TESTING.md

 #### **Home Page:**

 1. Navigation Bar:
-    * I opened the home page on a desktop and used dev tools to switch the view to a ipad to test if the navigation bar is responsive.
+    * I opened the page on a desktop and used dev tools to switch the view to a ipad to test if the navigation bar is responsive.
 The test was successful and the navigation items collapse into a hamburger menu icon.
     * I checked for any overflow in the navbar causing a change in sizing for the navigation items.
 Test was succussful and there is no overflow.
     * I have hovered over the logo on desktop view and checked if the alt text appears especially for screen readers.
 The alt text did not appear however I have since added this feature and it now appears.
     * I have clicked on the logo in the navigation bar to ensure it links back to the home page from all pages.
 Test was successful.